 Many people people hate getting photos done, if you the approach the shoot with a fun or easy going attitude you will get much better shots.

-- For multiple staff members, aim for consistency or company shirts.
+- For multiple staff members, aim for consistency.
+Company shirts, all with suit jackets etc.

 - Solid colours are great – or keep patterns simple.
-Best to avoid pastels and light colours.
+Best to bright colours.

 - Bring a brush and some hair product (gel/hairspray) with you to calm strays.